 Many leaders think: "I'll just lead this myself."

 Don't do that.

-- Serving as a discussion “referee;” highlighting where assumptions are being made, biases shared, and/or where more data (or discussion) is needed.
+Serving as a discussion "referee," highlighting the assumptions, biases, limiting beliefs, and/or where more data (or discussion) is needed.

-- Synthesizing the day and helping to create an action plan that ensures that the decisions you make get implemented.
+Synthesizing the day and helping create an action plan that the next steps are crystal clear.

 Some leaders worry that the facilitator won't "know our business."
 That's OK.
 They don't have to.

-The role of the retreat facilitator is not to teach you about your business, or tell you what to do but, instead, to ask the questions you need to be asked in order to discover the path forward for yourself
+The role of the retreat facilitator is not to teach you about your business or tell you what to do but, instead, to create the environment, and ask the questions, that can move your thinking forward.

 Getting Started: Three First Steps